MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/policy-and-compliance-content-search/New-ComplianceSearchAction.md

 ## SYNOPSIS
 This cmdlet is available in on-premises Exchange and in the cloud-based service.
 Some parameters and settings may be exclusive to one environment or the other.

-Use the New-ComplianceSearchAction cmdlet to create actions for compliance searches in Exchange Server 2016 and in the Office 365 Security & Compliance Center.
+Use the New-ComplianceSearchAction cmdlet to create actions for content searches in Exchange Server and in the Office 365 Security & Compliance Center.

 For information about the parameter sets in the Syntax section below, see Exchange cmdlet syntax (https://technet.microsoft.com/library/bb123552.aspx).